 Jason played in 71 Tests and 97 One-Day Internationals for Australia in a career which included playing one season for Glamorgan in 2008 in the same side as Tom, at a time when Matthew was Director of Cricket at the county.
 A keen promoter of the work of the Trust, Jason also played for his native South Australia and for Yorkshire, where he is now their highly-respected First Team Coach.
 His haul of 259 Test wickets leaves him sixth on the all-time list of Australian bowlers and he is also the proud scorer of a Test match double century, 201 against Bangladesh on his last Test appearance in 2006.

 Rhys played 44 rugby union internationals for Wales, having made his debut against Ireland in Dublin in 2000, scoring 18 tries in his international career.
 He represented Wales in the 2003 Rugby World Cup, was a member of Wales’s Grand Slam-winning squad in 2005 and captained the Cardiff Blues in the 2005/06 season.
 He is currently President of the Welsh Rugby Players’ Association.
-He also participated with Matthew Maynard on the l’Etape du Tour in July 2013 to raise funds for the Trust and would – weather permitting – have been in the Maynard XI at the St Fagans Cricket Club fundraiser in September.
+He has participated in two l’Etapes du Tour in July 2013 to raise funds for the Trust and played for the Maynard XI at the St Fagans Cricket Club fundraiser in the same year.